Should you worry about a mosquito that lands on you with its bum in the air?

 Our final overlanding Botswana tip is about mosquitoes, our bugbears when travelling… excuse the pun.

-Not all mosquitoes carry malaria, but they do love a good bite regardless, leaving you with irritating, itchy, red lumps.
+Not all mosquitoes carry malaria, but they love a good bite, leaving you with irritating, itchy, red lumps.

 While we were in the Kgalaghadi Transfrontier Park, we met an international research team investigating whether or not there were malaria-carrying mosquitoes there.